 A quality education system supports a child’s developing social, emotional, cognitive and communication skills.
 Education programs also support the development of knowledge and abilities (i.e., human assets).
-Children who receive quality primary education are more likely to develop these assets at a higher level than those who don’t.
+Children who receive quality primary education are more likely to develop these assets at a higher level.
 They can then use these abilities and skills to earn higher incomes or further develop other basic assets.

 2. Education can fight inequality

 Before giving people more opportunities to participate in society, we need to address some specific obstacles to participation.
-Often the most vulnerable communities aren’t recognized as equals in their community.
+Often the most vulnerable people are not recognized as equals in their community.
 As a result, they lack representation, power, and status.
 But, at an individual level, education is a basic human right for all.